VINX respects your privacy and is committed to ensuring that your personal information is used in accordance with current data protection legislation.

 How long do we retain your data?

 Contact details of Individuals and businesses are stored for varying lengths depending on the nature and purpose for which it was collected.
-ICC will review your personal data periodically (usually annually) to ensure it is still necessary to be retained for the purpose for which it was collected.
+VINX will review your personal data periodically (usually annually) to ensure it is still necessary to be retained for the purpose for which it was collected.

 Client data including billing data is kept for the lifetime of our contract with you and then ongoing for seven years to comply with tax legislation (or for one year longer than the Statute of Limitations for the countries to which the contract relates).